 Vienna-born Max Oppenheimer (1885 – 1954) began the painting in 1926 and completed it in 1952.

 The full exhibition title of Max Oppenheimer.
-Expressionist Pioneer acknowledges his role as one of the groundbreaking artists of his time, even if history has cast a fog of neglect over his reputation.
+Expressionist Pioneer acknowledges his role as one of the groundbreaking artists of his time, even if history has cast a fog of neglect over his once strong reputation.

-Oppenheimer, for example, exhibited at the legendary Kunstschau exhibition in 1908, where Klimt’s The Kiss first saw the light of day.
+Oppenheimer, for example, exhibited at the legendary Kunstschau in 1908, where Klimt’s The Kiss first saw the light of day.
 Schiele was an admirer, and the Leopold Museum also places Oppenheimer in the context of his fellow contemporaries as they together pushed back the borders of art.

 Schiele became a friend, as evidenced in reciprocal portraits of each by the other, and Oppenheimer even spent time working in Schiele’s studio.